 In order to cure the cause (thought process) and not only the mistake (wrong move) it is extremely important to write down feelings and calculated lines during a game!

 If you do that only some days after a game, I promise you it will be nearly impossible to remember your thought process or exact calculation during the game.

-So the first thing I do after a game is go to my room and type the game into Chessbase.
+So, the first thing I do after a game is going to my room and type the game into Chessbase.
 Because of some recent events, I do not really like to mention that company positively.

 Even if nearly all my games are transmitted live, I still try to type in the moves manually.
 It is a good way to relive some moments of the game.

 And most importantly, I avoid the big temptation to watch the engine assessment of the games online.
 While I put in the moves, I will stop at critical moments and enter my thoughts and some lines I calculated.